luckywenfenghe/MATLAB_MCP_ARDUION/README.md

 3.  **IMPORTANT:** Replace `C:\\Users\\username\\...` paths with the correct **absolute paths** for your system.
 4. Save the file and **restart Claude Desktop**.
 5.  **Logging:** Server logs (from Python's `logging` module) will appear in Claude Desktop's MCP log files (accessible via `tail -f ~/Library/Logs/Claude/mcp-server-MatlabMCP.log` on macOS or checking `%APPDATA%\Claude\logs\` on Windows).

+## Quick Start Guide

+### Option 1: Auto-Start (Recommended)
+1. Double-click `start_matlab_mcp_advanced.bat` for a full automated startup with status checks.
+2. The script will:
+   - Check MATLAB installation
+   - Verify Python environment
+   - Start MATLAB and share its engine
+   - Launch the MCP server
+   - Show detailed progress information

+### Option 2: Simple Auto-Start
+1. Double-click `start_matlab_mcp.bat` for a quick startup.
+2. Wait for MATLAB to start and the MCP server to connect.

+### Option 2.1: PowerShell Auto-Start
+1. Right-click on `start_matlab_mcp.ps1` and select "Run with PowerShell".
+2. Or run `.\start_matlab_mcp.ps1` in PowerShell terminal.
+3. Includes colored output and better error handling.

+### Option 3: Manual Start
+1. Start MATLAB manually
+2. Run `matlab.engine.shareEngine` in MATLAB Command Window
+3. Run `python main.py` in the project directory

+### Troubleshooting
+- If MATLAB is not found in PATH, add MATLAB installation directory to your system PATH
+- If virtual environment is missing, run `uv venv` first
+- If connection fails, ensure MATLAB is running and engine is shared
+- Check log files for detailed error information

 ## Development